redelivre/redelivre/src/wp-content/themes/p2/readme.txt

 == Changelog ==

+= 1.5.3 =
+* Add earlier filter to mentions URLs in case term doesn't exist
+* Add !important to #wrapper width property to fix iPhone stylesheet issue if no sidebar option is ticked
+* Stylesheet tags: update Width terms to Layout
+* Add ID argument when applying the_title filters, to match core
+* Remove reliance on is_super_admin() for mention functionality
+* Image optimization (PNG crushing!)
+* Update screenshot size to new standard, 880x660

 = 1.5.2 - November 2013 =
 * Fix posting bug with Chrome 31.x
 * Fix broken "selected" class values for post form